DiermeierWolfgang/BeeHiveLive/README.md

 And the second problem is, that I pull ~20mA from my 5V supply even without sensors attached.
 This causes also a lot of heat since 5V*20mA=100mW is a lot for such a small device.

 The current draw also made me realize an oversight I have in my hardare design.
 I am powering all of my sensors from 3.3V at all times.
 Even if the microcontroller doesn't read any values.
 This will drain my battery quickly and sounds like a problem for my future self.

+> Note from future self: Why are you doing this to me?

 Anyways I had two options.
 Use the progress I made so far with ESP Home or find an alternative solution.
 I had only one day left before my custom PCBs arrived so it was time to finalize my code.
 So I made a list to help me with my decission.
 It is never good to rush into things.